Central Florida Trophy Largemouth Bass

-Out of all the days on the water this was the best to throw artificial baits.
-Dave and Jeff caught several fish on Senko worms, chatter baits and swim jigs.
+Out of all the days on the water, this was the best to throw artificial baits.
+Dave and Jeff caught several fish on Senko worms, chatter baits, and swim jigs.
 The middle portion of the lake was best for this.
-We focused strongly on the Kissimmee grass and cat tails.
+We focused strongly on Kissimmee grass and cattails.
 As the weeks roll on, this bite will continue to get better and better.

 Dave and Jeff had the time of their life on their outdoor fishing adventures here in Central Florida.
 They truly got to taste the fishing destinations that are producing the best bass fishing in the state.
 Now is a great time to continue to catch big bass here in Florida.
 I am looking forward to fishing with them again in the future.
 Don’t miss out on a fishing adventure of a lifetime next time visiting Florida!
 I look forward to fishing with you as well.

 Come Visit Central Florida and Catch Yours Today!

 If you enjoyed this post about Central Florida Trophy Largemouth Bass, you might also enjoy this fishing report from the same area.